KazaiMazai/Puredux/README.md

 `StoreObject<State, Action>` prevents from errors that could occur because of confusion with Store<State, Action

-### How does Actions dispatching work with parent/child stores?
+### How are Actions dispatched with parent/child stores?

 First of all it follows the rules:
 - Actions flow to the root.
 From child stores to parent